-- a) GERM111 and GERB111 are beginners courses.
-No prior knowledge of German is required to register for these modules, but students must have a matriculation exemption certificate. - b) Students who passed matric German with a final mark of 65% or higher or have obtained a certificate equal to level A2 of the Common European Framework of Reference for Languages from an accredited language learning institution may not register for GERM111 or
+- GERM111 and GERB111 are beginners' courses.
+No prior knowledge of German is required to register for these modules. - b) Students who passed matric German with a final mark of 65% or higher or have obtained a certificate equal to level A2 of the Common European Framework of Reference for Languages from an accredited language learning institution in less than six months prior to the commencement of their studies at the NWU may register and participate in GERM211 if they do not have any timetable clashes.
+They also need to register for the first-year modules in order to be able to apply for recognition of credits of these modules.
+If such a student only continues with GERM211 and GERM221 in his/her second year of study, he/she does not need to participate in first-year modules such as GERM111 and GERM121 but needs to be registered for these modules to obtain the credits.

-GERB111.
-They may register for GERM211.
-If this qualification has been obtained more than 2 years prior to registration for German, an admission test is required.
-The results of this test will determine whether a student will be allowed to register for GERM111 or GERB 111 or GERM211.
-Allowances could be made under exceptional circumstances after having consulted with the subject chair.

-- c) Students with prior knowledge of German, but who do not have official proof of proficiency, will be required to partake in an admission test.
-The results of this test will determine whether a student will be allowed to register for GERM111 or GERB111 or GERM211. - The credits of the modules from which the student has been exempted, are not awarded. - e) Students who have passed GERB111 and 121 will be allowed to continue with GERM211. - f) Credits cannot be obtained for both GERM111 and GERB111 neither for both GERM121 and GERB121.
-A student may therefore NOT take both GERM and GERB if the credits for both will be counted towards the total credits for obtaining a qualification.
+- c) If a qualification (such as 65%+ for matric German or an A2+ certificate) has been obtained more than 2 years prior to registration for German, an admission test is required.
+The results of this test will determine whether a student will be allowed to register for GERM111/GERM121 or GERB111/GERB121 or GERM211.
+Allowances could be made under exceptional circumstances after having consulted with the subject chair. - d) Students with prior knowledge of German, but who do not have official proof of proficiency, will be required to partake in an admission test.
+The results of this test will determine whether a student will be allowed to register for GERM111/GERM121 or GERB111/GERB121 or GERM211. - Students who have passed GERB121 will be allowed to continue with GERM211. - f) Credits cannot be obtained for both GERM111 and GERB111 neither for both GERM121 and GERB121.
+A student may therefore not take both first-year GERM and GERB modules if the credits for both will be counted towards the total credits for obtaining a qualification.

-HUM.1.11.8 Language Practice
+HUM.1.12.8 Language Practice

-Please note: Language Practice successfully aligned in 2015 - all subject-related modules are referred to as Language Practice (LPRA) modules.
+Please note: Language Practice successfully aligned in 2015 - all subjectrelated modules are referred to as Language Practice (LPRA) modules.